 Denver, Colorado: Aurora Contract Detention Facility

 The Rocky Mountain Immigrant Advocacy Network (RMIAN) is a nonprofit organization based in Colorado that provides free immigration legal services to individuals in civil immigration detention.
 RMIAN provides regular legal services to noncitizens detained at the Aurora Contract Detention Facility on a daily basis, providing Know Your Rights presentations, pro se workshops, individual screenings, and direct legal services to detained noncitizens.
-Even though it is located only 30 minutes outside of downtown Denver, roughly 89% of noncitizens detained at the Denver Detention Facility are unrepresented in their immigration case.
+Even though it is located only 30 minutes outside of downtown Denver, roughly 89% of noncitizens detained at the Aurora Contract Detention Facility are unrepresented in their immigration case.

 Elizabeth, New Jersey: Elizabeth Detention Facility